aktopia/elements/lib/src/markdown/terms-of-service.md

 Service.
 You understand and agree, however, that the Company may retain, but not display, distribute, or perform, server copies of your photographs that have been removed or deleted.

+# Refund Policy

+Donations made through the Service are final and cannot be refunded, except in accordance with the Company’s Refund Policy.
+All Donation payments are final and cannot be refunded.
+However, the Company will issue refunds for the following “exceptional” scenarios.

+- An Action has been identified as a fraudulent or violating the terms of service and no funds have yet been transferred to the Recipient towards the same.
+The Company has decided to refund all the donations to the donors
+- A Funding has been identified to have been initiated using an unauthorised payment instrument not belonging to the user by the user and the user wishes a refund.

+Any other claims for refunds shall be honoured at the discretion of the Company.

+All refunds will be credited to the original mode of payment in 10 bank working days.

 # Intellectual Property Rights

 By using the Service, users agree that any content uploaded, including photographs and text, becomes the exclusive